hansy2577/metro-game-project-xd/README.md

 oh hi ! and welcome to H.TS ade by hansy2577b it a Train, metro, tram and bus (in future if it possible) simulation , the game is in 2D and developed in JavaScript HTML inspired <a href="https://pmdapp.fr" >paris metro driver</a> , <a href="https://www.openrails.org/" >Open Rail</a> and other.. -.<br>
-i made it because i like 2D game but I like drive from the driver's cab to so i made this in js.
+i made it because i like 2D game but I drive from the driver's cab to so i made this in js.

 # how to play ?:
 When you start ( before in game ) , you just have to choose your map, your line, and your train, after that selecte <play> button